aldelaro5/Bug-Fables-Internal-Docs/docs/Entities/NPCControl/ActionBehaviors/SetPath.md

 Finally, `actioncooldown` is set to the frequency and the cycle continues.

 ## Update (Inactive, every 3 frames)
-Normally, when the entity is in a [forcemove](../EntityControl/EntityControl%20Methods.md#forcemove), [StopForceMove](../EntityControl/EntityControl%20Methods.md#StopForceMove) is called on it, but this behavior is an exception to this where it will not be called here.
+Normally, when the entity is in a `forcemove`, [StopForceMove](../../EntityControl/EntityControl%20Methods.md#stopforcemove) is called on it, but this behavior is an exception to this where it will not be called here.

 ## EntityControl.[Death](../../EntityControl/Notable%20methods/Death.md)
 This behavior forbids an [Enemy](../NPCType.md#enemy) with it to drop an item because the behavior uses `vectordata` for its own purposes which interferes with the enemy item drop system.